Baseball Hitting Drills

 Inside-Outside Tee

-Tee placed on the inside half of the plate for ten swings (right-handed hitters drive into the left-center gap), then moved to the outside half for ten more (drive oppo to right-center).
-Cones in the field mark target zones.
-Benchmark: seven of ten swings land in the correct gap on each side.
-Cue: "see the half, drive the half."
-Common error: trying to pull the outside pitch and rolling over weakly to the pull side.
-Fix: shorten the load; let the ball travel deeper before the hands fire.
+Place the tee on the inside half for ten swings (right-handed hitters drive into the left-center gap), then move it to the outside half for ten more (drive oppo to right-center).
+Cones in the field mark the target zones.

 Stop-Drop-and-Fire Tee